vanessa23302/vanessa23302.github.io/algorithms-data-structure-artifact/README.md

 ## Overview

 This artifact comes from the Contact Service project originally developed in CS 320 Software Testing, Automation, and Quality Assurance.
-The application manages contact records using Java and includes validation logic and unit testing.
+The application manages contact records using Java and includes validation logic and automated unit testing.

 ## Enhancement

-The enhancement focuses on improving how contact data is stored and retrieved by using a HashMap data structure.
-In this implementation, the contact ID is used as the key and the Contact object is stored as the value.
+The enhancement demonstrates the use of a HashMap data structure to efficiently store and retrieve contact information.
+In this implementation, the contact ID acts as the key and the Contact object is stored as the value.

-Using a HashMap allows the program to quickly retrieve, update, or delete contacts without searching through a list.
-This improves efficiency and demonstrates the importance of choosing the correct data structure when designing software systems.
+Using a HashMap improves efficiency because contacts can be retrieved, updated, or deleted directly using their unique identifier rather than searching through a list.

+## Skills Demonstrated

+This artifact demonstrates the following computer science skills:

+- Data structures using HashMap
+- Efficient data retrieval
+- Java programming
+- Object-oriented design
+- Unit testing

 ## Narrative

-The narrative document explains the purpose of the artifact, the enhancements made to the data structure implementation, and the skills demonstrated.
+The narrative explaining the enhancement can be found here:

 [View the Algorithms Artifact Narrative](narrative/algorithms-artifact-narrative.docx)